rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  a new "age of the Holy Spirit" heralded by
  [Francis of Assisi](https://en.wikipedia.org/wiki/Francis_of_Assisi)
- such that in the year 1260 the Christian age would end and a utopian era would arrive. while condemned by the church this view influenced and continues to influence modern culture, e.g., we see this clearly in the modern new age movement and the so-called
+ such that in the year 1260 the Christian age would end and a utopian era would arrive.
+While condemned by the church this view influenced and continues to influence modern culture, e.g., we see this clearly in the modern new age movement and the so-called
  [Age of Aquarius](https://en.wikipedia.org/wiki/Age_of_Aquarius).